Fake FIR against British bride’s husband cancelled

 LONDON: The Punjab police have assured that the fake case against the husband of 19-year-old British Pakistani bride has been cancelled by the Mirpur police after the harrowing story of Afshah Sanam was highlighted by The News and Geo on how a fake case of kidnapping was registered against her husband by her father using Mirpur and Punjab police.

-Prime Minister Imran Khan’s Special Assistant on Overseas Pakistanis Zulfi Bukhari took the matter up with Punjab police after reading the story in The News and issued instructions to the police to listen to concerns of British Pakistani bride.

-Labour MP Naz Shah issued a statement in support of the girl and called on the Pakistani authorities to intervene in the matter.
 On Monday, a senior officer of the Lahore police told the Ministry of Overseas Pakistanis that he had talked to AJK inspector general and told him to cancel the FIR as Nikahnama has been presented to them.
-The senior police officer assured that he has contacted the family of the bride, assured them security.
+The senior police officer assured that he has contacted the family of the groom, assured them security.
 “The AJK police will not bother them again,” assured the police officer.

 Naz Shah MP said she had spoken to Zulfi Bukhari and he assured her of help.
 She said she had been updated that the matter had been resolved and that the girl and her husband would not be blackmailed again.